Te'o tells Katie Couric he lied to maintain hoax

-NEW YORK (Reuters) - Notre Dame football star Manti Te‘o told ABC News’ Katie Couric that he had lied to keep up a hoax involving a nonexistent dying girlfriend once he learned he had been duped two days before the Heisman Trophy winner was announced.
+NEW YORK, Jan 23 (Reuters) - Notre Dame football star Manti Te‘o told ABC News’ Katie Couric that he had lied to keep up a hoax involving a nonexistent dying girlfriend once he learned he had been duped two days before the Heisman Trophy winner was announced.

 A Heisman contender, Te‘o was passed over for the award, which went to Texas A&M quarterback Johnny Manziel.